Honeymoon in Cuba

 Cuba’s long and storied history, dating back centuries from the early days of Spanish colonization to the rise of Fidel Castro, means there is much to explore for history buffs.

-Food availability and variety can also be an issue, therefore it’s not an ideal destination for a foodie honeymoon.
+Food availability and variety can also be an issue, therefore it’s not an ideal destination for a dedicated foodie honeymoon.
 However, what it might lack in culinary and high-end ultra luxury, it makes up for in everything else!

 Most couples will start their honeymoon in Cuba, in the vibrant capital, Havana.
 Spend a few days exploring this atmospheric city of legend.